pliddy-com/recipes-next/README.md

 ## Next Steps

-There is currently a backlog of approximately 25 stories identifying new features, enhancements to existing features, or technical improvements.
+There is currently a project backlog of approximately 25 stories identifying new features, enhancements to existing features, or technical improvements.
 The prioritized backlog items for next steps include:

-- Adding correct routing functionality for unknown urls to a 404 page
+- Adding routing functionality for unknown urls to a 404 page

 - Enhancing the existing content for improved SEO performance identified by the Checkbot scans

-- Adding recipe schemas from schema.org to page headers in order to enable display of Google search results as rich snippets
+- Adding recipe schemas from <a href="https://schema.org/Recipe" target="_blank">schema.org</a> to the page head in order to enable display of Google search results as rich snippets

 - Implementing lazy loading of Next.js components to improve initial page load performance on mobile devices

-- Creating infrastructure-as-code deployment scripts using the <a href="https://docs.aws.amazon.com/cdk/v2/guide/home.html" target="_blank">AWS Cloud Development Kit (CDK)</a> to enable just-in-time creation of feature branch environments for testing
+- Creating infrastructure-as-code deployment scripts using the <a href="https://docs.aws.amazon.com/cdk/v2/guide/home.html" target="_blank">AWS Cloud Development Kit (CDK)</a> to enable just-in-time creation of identical feature branch environments for testing

 - Implementing Algolia for site search